Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

 \subsection{Fixed Costs and Varying Demand}

-In this experiment, we kept all the costs constant, we set revenue cost $r=0.6$, the cost of procurement $c=0.3$, and the fixed cost of buying $t = 0.2$ and changed the respective demand distribution for three different scenarios.
+In these experiments, we kept all the costs constant, we set revenue cost $r=0.6$, the cost of purchasing $c=0.3$, and the fixed cost of buying $t = 0.2$ and changed the respective demand distribution for two different scenarios.
 This approach allowed us to comprehensively assess the impact of varying demand patterns on our optimization model.
-Through these variations, we aimed to gain deeper insights into the robustness and adaptability of our approach across diverse demand scenarios.

-In the initial scenario, we observe a bimodal distribution.
-The model optimizes the ordering quantity, and the outcomes for both error-free and error-mitigated backends are depicted in Fig. (\ref{fig:8}, \ref{fig:9}).
+In the first scenario, we observe a bimodal distribution, the model optimizes the ordering quantity, and the outcome is depicted in Fig. (\ref{fig:8}).

+The resulting supply value is $5$, with over $80\%$ probability in the error-free simulator.
+This outcome aligns with our expectations from the model and corresponds closely to the classical result.

-In the case of the second distribution, it is also bimodal, featuring peaks at values 1 and 3.
-Additionally, this distribution exhibits a prolonged tail.
-Despite the relatively equal likelihood of both of these demand values, it remains intriguing to observe that the model consistently optimizes the one that leads to maximum profit.
-This pattern is evident in the results, as depicted in Fig. (\ref{fig:10}) and Fig. (\ref{fig:11}).
+For the second distribution, featuring peaks at $1$ and $3$.
+Despite the relatively equal likelihood of both of these peak demand values, it remains intriguing to observe that the model consistently optimizes the one that leads to maximum profit.
+This pattern is evident in the results, as depicted in Fig. (\ref{fig:10}).

-In the third case, our demand distribution peaks at $1$ as the highest demand, followed by the second-highest demand at $2$.
-Nevertheless, the model's determination of the optimal order quantity is $2$, as this choice maximizes our profits.
-The outcome is visually represented in Fig. (\ref{fig:12},\ref{fig:13}).
+The model correctly identifies the maximum profit at $3$, indicating that ordering $3$ quantities will maximize our profit.

-These findings underscore the robustness of the model in profit optimization across diverse demand scenarios.
+These findings show the robustness of the model in profit optimization across diverse demand scenarios.
 The consistency observed in quantum simulators highlights the reliability of the model in making profit-maximizing decisions, a crucial aspect of real-world business applications.
 Additionally, the alignment between quantum and classical results emphasizes the reliability of quantum simulation in accurately optimizing supply decisions amidst complex demand scenarios.
-However, the residual impact of noise, despite the implementation of error mitigation techniques on a noisy backend, indicates the need for further refinement to achieve ideal optimization outcomes in quantum simulations.